 With the beginning of the school year just a few weeks away, a judge has struck down Florida’s voucher program due to a provision in the Florida state constitution forbidding the use of tax money to send children to religious schools.
-While United States Supreme Court’s recent decision stating that such a use of tax dollars does not violate the U.S. Constitution’s establishment clause, it is clear that battle over parental choice in education is far from over and is now moving to the states.
+While United States Supreme Court’s recent decision stating that such a use of tax dollars does not violate the U.S. Constitution’s Establishment Clause, it is clear that battle over parental choice in education is far from over and is now moving to the states.
 Thirty-eight states have constitutional provisions that are more restrictive of taxpayer choice in education funding than is the U.S. Constitution.
-These provisions, known as “Blaine Amendments” explicitly prohibit or severely restrict a parent’s choice in utilizing education tax dollars for the school of their choice, especially if it is a religious school.
-These restrictions are based on an anti-religious bigotry over a century old and its high time that state constitutions reject a bigoted policy that prevents millions of American children from receiving the best education possible.
+These provisions, known as “Blaine Amendments,” explicitly prohibit or severely restrict a parent’s choice in utilizing education tax dollars for the school of their choice, especially if it is a religious school.
+These restrictions are based on an anti-religious bigotry over a century old, and it's high time that state constitutions reject a bigoted policy that prevents millions of American children from receiving the best education possible.–

 On December 14, 1875, former Speaker of the House of Representatives James G. Blaine proposed an amendment to the U.S. Constitution restricting the use of tax money for use in religious schools.
 It provided:

 No state shall make any law respecting an establishment of religion, or prohibiting the free exercise thereof; and no money raised by taxation in any State for the support of public schools, or derived from any public fund therefore, nor any public lands devoted thereto, shall ever be under the control of any religious sect: nor shall any money raised or lands so devoted be divided among religious sects or denominations.